 - Quality Assurance: Quality assurance is the responsibility of the test administrator, and is an ongoing step.
 The administrator ensures that items continue to perform properly, and monitor the test for overexposure.

 It is important to note that many clients will use the standard tests, which have already undergone this process of validation, and simply choose to employ ALTA to set their cut-score through the Job Analysis and administer the test.
 This is because the definition of a minimally qualified candidate can change from job to job, or from one organization to another.

 No matter what kind of testing is used, ALTA pays critical attention to the quality assurance of its tests.
-One of the ways ALTA ensures that its results are reliable is through scrutinizing our inter-rater reliability.
+One of the ways ALTA ensures reliability of its language test results is through scrutinizing our inter-rater reliability.
 This is the degree to which two independent raters would provide the same score on the same exam.
 To collect and monitor this data, ALTA routinely selects recorded assessments at random and distributes them to a second evaluator for scoring.
 This score is compared with the original evaluator’s score, and any discrepancies are resolved.
 This process also helps identify any opportunities for retraining or any revisions to the scoring criteria that need to be made.
 We are proud to say that we consistently maintain inter-rater reliability at exceptional levels.